mlrun/katacoda-scenarios/quick-start/container_registry.md

 [MLRun](https://github.com/mlrun/mlrun) requires an accessible docker-registry (such as Docker Hub).
-The registry’s URL and credentials are consumed by the applications via a pre-created Kubernetes secret.
+The registry’s URL and credentials are provided to the applications via a Kubernetes secret.

 In this tutorial, you will use a local Docker registry.